zhuy16/NIEHS_NGS_Workshop/Getting_started.md

 sinteractive --mem=50g --gres=lscratch:5 --tunnel
 ```

-# in the tmux terminal, you request a computation node, ( and use ‘--tunel’ option to connect the computational node to your local machine’
+In the tmux terminal, you request a computation node, ( and use ‘--tunel’ option to connect the computational node to your local machine’
 ```
 sinteractive --mem=50g --gres=lscratch:5 --tunnel
 ```